Knee Bursitis

 Physical Therapy for Knee Bursitis

 Physical therapy plays a crucial role in treating knee bursitis.
 It effectively reduces pain and inflammation, improves knee joint mobility, and strengthens muscles around the knee.
 An expert physiotherapist provides guidance, advice, and tips to promote healing and restore optimal function.
-Some common physiotherapy treatments include manual therapy like soft tissue mobilization, electrotherapy, ultrasound therapy, laser therapy, ice or heat therapy, acupuncture or dry needling, and other adjunctive treatments that help alleviate pain and swelling.
+Some common physiotherapy treatments include manual therapy like soft tissue mobilisation, electrotherapy, ultrasound therapy, laser therapy, ice or heat therapy, acupuncture or dry needling, and other adjunctive treatments that help alleviate pain and swelling.

 These provide stability and support to the knee as it recovers from the condition.
 A physiotherapist is well-trained to help patients follow the best practices that will facilitate recovery in knee bursitis and prevent future injuries.